wdawson/okta.github.io/_source/_docs/api/getting_started/enabling_cors.md

 # Overview

 [Cross-Origin Resource Sharing (CORS)](http://en.wikipedia.org/wiki/Cross-Origin_Resource_Sharing) is a mechanism that allows a web page to make an AJAX call using [XMLHttpRequest (XHR)](http://en.wikipedia.org/wiki/XMLHttpRequest) to a domain that is  different from the one from where the script was loaded.
 Such "cross-domain" requests would otherwise be forbidden by web browsers, per the [same origin security policy](http://en.wikipedia.org/wiki/Same_origin_policy).
 CORS defines a [standardized](http://www.w3.org/TR/cors/) way in which the browser and the server can interact to determine whether or not to allow the cross-origin request

 In Okta, CORS allows JavaScript hosted on your websites to make an XHR to the Okta API with the Okta session cookie.
-Every website origin must be explicitly permitted via the administrator UI for CORS.
+Every website origin must be explicitly permitted via the administrator UI as a "Trusted Origin".

 > **Caution:** Only grant access to specific origins (websites) that you control and trust to access the Okta API.